bluehalo/node-fhir-server-core/docs/CustomOperations.md

 };
 ```

-Restarting your server and navigating your browser to `/3_0_1/Patient/$everything`, your logger should generate the message above, and your should return an empty array.
+Restarting your server and navigating your browser to `/3_0_1/Patient/$everything`, your logger should generate the message above, and your function should return an empty array.

 ### Custom Operation by ID

-Now let's say you want to have a custom operation by Id.
-Fear not, let's light a fhir under your keyboard and get to work.
+Now let's say you want to have a custom operation by ID.
+Fear not, let's light a *FHIR* under your keyboard and get to work.

-Let's add everything-by-id in patient.
-Go back to your config.
+Let's add `everything-by-id` in `Patient` by going back to our config:

 ```javascript
 const config = {